filetrust/Glasswall-Security-Policies/policies/underreview/Information Security Policy Guide.md

 may result in disciplinary action.

-The Information Security Policy shall be maintained, reviewed and updated by the CO.
+The Information Security Policy shall be maintained, reviewed and updated by the CISO and Information Security squad.
 This review shall take place annually.

 Each system user shall comply with the security requirements that are currently in force, and shall also ensure that the confidentiality,